-The Scottish Government's proposals for and scope of a National Care Service will have fundamental implications for the community and for Local Government itself.
-The wide reaching proposals and aim to deliver a National Care Service by the end of the parliamentary term will impact on all aspects of the work of the Corporate Solutions team, including financial implications, both revenue and capital, our asset base, our workforce, governance and legal arrangements and our digital infrastructure and platforms.
-It will require an immediate focus by a range of officers during the consultation phase and beyond.
+The Scottish Government's National Care Services (Scotland) Bill, if it becomes legislation, would have fundamental implications for the community and for Local Government itself.
+The wide reaching changes in the bill and aim to deliver a National Care Service by the end of the parliamentary term will impact on all aspects of the work of the Corporate Solutions team, including financial implications, both revenue and capital, our asset base, our workforce, governance and legal arrangements and our digital infrastructure and platforms.
+It will require an immediate focus by a range of officers for the foreseeable future and this will inevitably have knock on implications for other priority work at a time of continued resource constraint.